azatsatklichov/java-in-deep/README.md

 ﻿[Java in Deepat GitHub](https://github.com/azatsatklichov/java-in-deep.git)

 This project will be enhanced with examples based on below categories.

+## Setup
+Simple Java project, just note that all-folders are source folders in case you use Eclipse.

 # Algorithmic Solutions